Many people mistakenly think that they can avoid taxes with offshore accounts.

 Then they set up a foreign company in a low-tax country.
 Followed by opening an offshore corporate bank account, and start doing business.
 Depending on where they have tax residency and where the company is structured, the owner the company can withdraw a salary, dividends, or fees with a low (or zero) personal tax burden.

 As always, speak with a qualified tax advisor and accountant before making any decisions.
 The best options for you will be heavily dependent on your citizenship, residency, business, and financial goals.

 If you use an offshore company in a low or no-tax jurisdiction, be prepared to face banking challenges.
 Similar to high-risk residency, offshore companies are having problems opening bank accounts too.

-If you’re not yet a GlobalBanks Insider and would like to learn all you need to know about how offshore companies can open accounts, click through below.
+If you’re not yet a GlobalBanks IQ Member and would like to learn all you need to know about how to open an offshore company bank account, click through below.

 Important: Before choosing where to incorporate a foreign or offshore company, map out your banking needs and identify which banks will realistically open accounts for you.
-One mistake that many people make is choosing a country to incorporate solely based on taxes or privacy.
+One mistake that many people make is choosing an offshore country to incorporate solely based on taxes or privacy.
 After the company is incorporated, they can’t open a bank account anywhere.
-That said, choose your country of incorporation wisely.
-Before starting map out your banking plan and determine which structure will be best for opening and maintaining bank accounts.
-If you want to learn more, sign up to GlobalBanks Insider.
+So, choose your country of incorporation wisely.
+Before starting, map out your banking plan and determine which structure will be best for opening and maintaining bank accounts.
+If you want to learn more, sign up to GlobalBanks IQ.